What is a subrequest?

 With a no-op Worker (a Worker that simply proxies traffic by passing on the original client request to the origin and proxying the response) running on a particular route, the request to the origin is counted as a “subrequest”, separate from initial client to edge request.
 Thus, unless the Worker responds with a static response and never hits an origin, the eyeball → edge request, and edge → origin request will each be counted separately towards the request or bandwidth count in Analytics.
 Subrequests are not included in the Requests or Bandwidth graphs of the Cloudflare Analytics app.

-In the dashboard, the numbers in zone analytics reflect eyeball facing traffic.
+In the dashboard, the numbers in zone analytics reflect visitor traffic.
 That is, the number of requests shown in zone analytics (under the Analytics tabs in the dashboard) is the number of requests that were served to the client.

 Similarly, the bandwidth is counted based on the bandwidth that is sent to the client, and status codes reflect the status codes that were served back to the client (so if a subrequest received a 500, but you respond with a 200, a 200 will be shown in the status codes breakdown).

-For a breakdown of subrequest traffic (origin facing traffic), you may go to the Workers tab in the dashboard.
-Under the Workers tab, below the Service Workers panel, you will see a Subrequests breakdown by count, bandwidth and status codes.
+For a breakdown of subrequest traffic (origin facing traffic), you may go to the Cloudflare Analytics app and click on the Workers tab.
+Under the Workers tab, below the Service Workers panel, you will see a Subrequests breakdown by count, Bandwidth and Status Codes.
 This will help you spot and debug errors at your origin (such as spikes in 500s), and identify your cache-hit ratio to help you understand traffic going to your origin.

-Why don’t I see any analytics in the Workers tab?
+Why don’t I see any analytics for Workers?